Spelkington/spelkington.github.io/content/notes/the-quest-to-slay-the-goblin.md

 ---
-title: The Quest to Kick The Goblin
+title: The Quest to Slay The Goblin
 date: 2024-02-27
 updated: 2024-02-27
 tags: